All Out (2020): Aftermath

-Matt Hardy was injured during his Broken Rules match against Sammy Guevara after Guevara speared him from a scissor lift through a table, causing Hardy's head to hit the concrete floor underneath the table.
+Hardy was injured during his Broken Rules match against Guevara after Guevara speared him from a scissor lift through a table, causing Hardy's head to hit the concrete floor underneath the table.
 The incident appeared to knock Hardy out and caused the match to be temporarily suspended.
 Although the match was eventually restarted, Hardy was taken to a hospital for further evaluation after the match had concluded.
-Hardy passed MRI and CT scans and was not diagnosed with a concussion and was released from the hospital the following day.
+Hardy passed MRI and CT scans, was not diagnosed with a concussion, and was released from the hospital the following day.
 He appeared on the following episode of Dynamite to address the incident.
 He stated that he is expected to make a 100% full recovery and would be taking some time off until he is cleared to return.
-He said his vendetta with Sammy Guevara was over and that when he returns, he would be setting his sights on winning his first AEW championship.
+He said his vendetta with Guevara was over and that when he returns, he would be setting his sights on winning his first AEW championship.

 All Elite Wrestling responded by adding new protocols in case a similar incident happens.
 Referees are now able to use two-way communication with medical staff to call medical staff when necessary and stop matches.
 The procedure was changed shortly after All Out, but was formally announced just before the next pay-per-view.
 AEW used the protocol to abandon an October 22 Dynamite match between Abadon and Taynara Conti was being taped for the subsequent (October 28) episode (during pandemic restrictions, AEW frequently did one live show and taped the next episode the next afternoon, giving staff 12 days between episodes).
-Abadon caught an elbow from Conti to the throat and had difficulty breathing, leading to the formal stoppage where Abadon was hospitalised.
+Abadon caught an elbow from Conti to the throat and had difficulty breathing, leading to the formal stoppage where Abadon was hospitalized.
 The match was declared a no-contest and edited out of the final broadcast, as it was during a Thursday taping.
-Similarly, during an October 18, 2022 episode of Dynamite, referee Paul Turner is seen pressing a button to call medical staff after a lariat led to "Hangman" Adam Page being injured in his match against Jon Moxley for the AEW World Championship.
+Similarly, during an October 18, 2022, episode of Dynamite, referee Paul Turner is seen pressing a button to call medical staff after a lariat led to "Hangman" Adam Page being injured in his match against Jon Moxley for the AEW World Championship.
 The staff came out immediately and ended the match.

 On the following episode of Dynamite, it was announced that Lance Archer would receive his AEW World Championship match against Jon Moxley on the October 14 special anniversary episode of Dynamite.